 to specifically help the above group of individuals.
 To break it down, that includes:

-But these aren’t the only reasons why the Solo 401(k) is better than an IRA.
+to oversee.
+Additionally, with a Solo 401(k), you can invest in real estate and borrow money penalty and tax-free.But these aren’t the only reasons why the Solo 401(k) is better than an IRA.
 Other benefits include:

 The 2018 Solo 401(k) plan states that an individual who is under the age of 50 can make a maximum employee deferral contribution in the amount of $18,500.
 If you qualify, you can make this contribution pre-tax or after-tax.
 This is great when you reach retirement age and your taxable income is most likely lower.